Skip to content

 The Marton Agency Listed by thegentlemen Ransomware Group

 On April 19, 2026, The Marton Agency appeared on the leak site operated by the ransomware group known as thegentlemen.
-The New York-based international theatre rights agency, which manages foreign-language production rights for American plays and musicals, had internal files exfiltrated during a ransomware attack.
-While the exact number of people whose information was exposed remains unknown, anyone whose personal or professional data was stored in the agency’s systems—including clients, playwrights, producers, translators, and administrative contacts—may now be at risk.
+The New York-based international theatre rights agency, which manages foreign-language production rights for American plays and musicals, is claimed to have had internal files exfiltrated during a ransomware attack.
+While the exact number of people whose information may have been exposed remains unknown, anyone whose personal or professional data was stored in the agency’s systems—including clients, playwrights, producers, translators, and administrative contacts—may now be at risk.

 Public reporting indicates that the incident involved the exfiltration of internal files from The Marton Agency, Inc., headquartered at 307 West 82nd Street in Manhattan.
 The agency, founded in 1953 and currently led by Tonda Marton, maintains extensive records on international licensing deals, contracts, correspondence, and contact information spanning decades.
 Available reporting describes the data as having been posted to thegentlemen’s leak site, with the primary source being the ransomware.live aggregator at the URL listed below.
 No confirmed total of affected records or specific categories such as Social Security numbers has been publicly detailed, but the nature of a theatre rights agency suggests the presence of names, addresses, emails, phone numbers, financial details tied to royalty payments, and contracts containing personal identifiers.